backyardbiomech/qtiConverter/docs/installation.md

 ## Pre-packaged app

-To download the pre-packaged app, go to the [Releases tab](https://github.com/backyardbiomech/qtiConverter/releases) at the top of the repository.
+To download the pre-packaged app, go to the [Releases link](https://github.com/backyardbiomech/qtiConverter/releases) at the right of the page.
 Click on the most recent release, and download the zip file for your operating system.

 Uncompress the zip file.
 Inside, you will find a folder called `qtiConverter`.
 Inside that folder, you will find a file called `qtiConverter.exe` (or `qtiConverter` on Mac).
 This is the app.
 You can move this folder anywhere you like, but it is recommended to keep it in a place where you can easily find it later.